-- Dictionaries are not expanded unlimited automatically for PStill - (dictfull error possible), only to a size (N + N/2 + 160) elements larger than the base set - Some PostScript operators are emulated as functions and therefore reside in systemdict or userdict as functions not operators - Some L3 additions are currently unimplemented or fall back to alternate color space - setdistillerparams are not evaluated and have no effect - CID font support for PS sources is implemented as conversion to Type 0
+- Dictionaries are not expanded unlimited automatically for PStill (dictfull error possible), only to a size 160 elements larger than the base set - Some PostScript operators are emulated as functions and therefore reside in systemdict or userdict as functions not operators (e.g. show and other ops) - No Level 3 transparency (image type 4) support and some other L3 additions - setdistillerparams are not evaluated and cause no effect - No CID font support for PS input (for PDF input it is however fully available).